oskar-ika-adi-nugroho/DA-HGNet/README.md

 ## Citation

-If you use DA-HTCN in your research, please cite the associated paper (manuscript) and the relevant baselines used in your experiments.
+If you use DA-HGNet in your research, please cite the associated paper (manuscript) and the relevant baselines used in your experiments.